Grand Theft Auto: Lawsuits involving Jack Thompson

 In May 2005, Jack Thompson appeared via satellite on the Glenn Beck program on CNN's Headline News.
-Thompson mentioned Devin Moore and said, regarding Grand Theft Auto III and Grand Theft Auto: Vice City, "There's no doubt in my mind [...] that but for Devin Moore's training on this cop killing simulator, he would not have been able to kill three cops in Fayette, Alabama, who are now dead and in the ground.
+Thompson mentioned Devin Moore and said, regarding Grand Theft Auto III and Grand Theft Auto: Vice City, "There's no doubt in my mind ... that but for Devin Moore's training on this cop killing simulator, he would not have been able to kill three cops in Fayette, Alabama, who are now dead and in the ground.
 We are suing Take-Two, Sony, Wal-Mart, and GameStop for having trained Devin Moore to kill.
 He had no history of violence.
 No criminal record."

 In September 2006, Thompson brought another lawsuit, claiming that Cody Posey played the game obsessively before murdering his father Delbert Paul Posey, stepmother Tryone Schmid, and stepsister Marilea Schmid on a ranch in Albuquerque, New Mexico.
 The suit was filed on behalf of the victims' families.
 The suit alleged that were it not for his obsessive playing of Grand Theft Auto: Vice City, the murders would not have taken place.
 Named in the suit were Cody Posey, Rockstar Games, Take-Two Interactive, and Sony.
 The suit asked for US$600 million in damages.
 During the criminal trial, Posey's defence team argued he was abused by his father, and tormented by his stepmother.
 Posey was also taking Zoloft at the time of the killings.
 The lawsuit was dismissed in December 2007.

+Thailand taxi driver murder case

+On 2 August 2008, 50-year-old taxi driver Khuan Phokaeng was murdered in Bangkok, Thailand, by an 18-year-old high school student who was infatuated with Grand Theft Auto and also showing signs of video game addiction.
+The teenager wanted to emulate a carjacking like in the game and rob the driver to finance his gaming habits.
+As a result of his father's killing, the 25-year-old son of the victim sued the distributor of Grand Theft Auto in Thailand, which the government had already banned the day after Phokaeng's murder.